java-ft/2021-DEV1-040/README.md

 - restart: restart the tictactoe game from beginning
 Example: http://localhost:8080/restart

--cross?index={number}: add a cross at the selected index on the tictactoe grid
+- cross?index={number}: add a cross at the selected index on the tictactoe grid
 Example: http://localhost:8080/cross?index=1

--circle?index={number}: add a circle at the selected index on the tictactoe grid
+- circle?index={number}: add a circle at the selected index on the tictactoe grid
 Example: http://localhost:8080/circle?index=3

--view: show the tictactoe grid (without doing any other action)
+- view: show the tictactoe grid (without doing any other action)
 Example: http://localhost:8080/view